SaulCamsal/SaulCamsal/README.md

-<h1 align="center">Hi 👋, I'm Adam Pithenwala</h1>
+<h1 align="center">Hi 👋, I'm Saul Camarillo</h1>
-<h3 align="center">Student at MITS, Gwalior🌟.</h3>
+<h3 align="center">Student at ITST 🌟.</h3>

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I'm currently studying Ingenieria en Sistemas Computacionales at the Instituto Tecnológico Superior de Teziutlán.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Front End and Back End dev, Systems Design, and Cloud Architecture.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at saulcam_s01@hotmail.com!
 I'll try to respond as soon as I can.\